Fatal Accident at DAF2 Laboratory

 The Tragic Case That Shocked the Scientific Community

-Renowned scientist Liev Thibot, 38, died last Monday from mercury poisoning, according to sources from the university medical center where she was treated.
+Renowned scientist Liev Thibot, 38, passed away last Monday from mercury poisoning, according to sources at the university medical center where she was treated.

 The accident occurred at the DAF2 Advanced Research Laboratory, where Thibot was working on a highly classified project related to biotechnology.
-The scientist was handling dimethylmercury, a potent neurotoxin.
-Despite following safety protocols, drops of this substance penetrated her glove.
+The scientist was handling dimethylmercury, a powerful neurotoxin.
+Despite following safety protocols, a few drops of the substance penetrated her glove.

-"By the time she began experiencing difficulty maintaining balance and speech problems, it was already too late," explained Dr. Paul Robins, head of the toxicology department that treated Thibot.
+"By the time she began experiencing difficulty maintaining her balance and problems with her speech, it was already too late," said Dr. Paul Robins, head of the toxicology department that treated Thibot.

 A Brilliant Scientist

-At age 16, Liev Thibot designed a cultivation system for microgravity environments and won the prestigious BBS Wissenswelle annual competition.
-This triumph earned her a scholarship to study biotechnology at the Swiss Federal Institute of Technology.
+At 16, Liev Thibot designed a cultivation system for microgravity environments and won the prestigious annual BBS Wissenswelle competition.
+This achievement earned her a scholarship to study biotechnology at the Swiss Federal Institute of Technology.

 Unanswered Questions

 DAF2 spokesperson Emily Brandt has defended the laboratory's safety protocols.
 "We follow the strictest industry standards.
-This accident occurred despite all precautions."
+This accident occurred despite every precaution taken."

-However, sources close to the investigation have pointed out some inconsistencies.
-The laboratory has not allowed an independent inspection of the facilities, due to the classified nature of the projects developed there.
+However, sources close to the investigation have pointed to certain inconsistencies.
+The laboratory has not allowed an independent inspection of its facilities, citing the classified nature of the projects conducted there.

 A Lasting Legacy

-The scientist leaves no immediate family.
+The scientist is not survived by any immediate family.
 Her colleagues will hold a private ceremony in her honor next week.